amihaiemil/amihaiemil.github.io/_posts/2017-01-24-selenium-and-junit-the-right-way.markdown

 What do you think?
 Do you see other solutions?

-**P.S.** At some point after writing this article, someone asked for the code.
+**P.S.** At some point after I wrote this article, someone asked for the code.
 [Here](https://github.com/amihaiemil/selenium-github-example) it is.